kuma35/thinking-forth-translate/chapter4.rst

 The use of logic becomes advisable when the result is not calculable, or when the decision is not complicated enough to warrant a decision table.
-Chapter Eight is devoted to the issue of minimizing the use of logic in your programs.
+:doc:`Chapter Eight<chapter8>` is devoted to the issue of minimizing the use of logic in your programs.

 .. tip::